Compare travel insurance for India

-There’s so much to see and do in this country of over a billion people, and it can be daunting – but don’t worry.
+There’s so much to see and do in this country of over a billion people.
 Our travel tips will help you make the most of your Indian adventure, with all the information you need on how to get insured before you go.

 Do I need travel insurance for India?

-If you’re planning a holiday in India, you should always make sure you have travel insurance before you set off.
+When you’re planning a holiday in India, you should always make sure you have travel insurance before you set off.
 That way, you’ll be protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft on your getaway.
+For instance, travel insurance can cover you against illness, accidents, lost baggage, and theft on your getaway.

 Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday.

 What type of travel insurance do I need for India?